nicholasklick/whisk/README.markdown

 ### Dependencies ###

-On the server from which the whiskey_disk process will be kicked off:
+On the server from which the whisk process will be kicked off:

  - ruby
  - rake